AutomationDirect/Customer-Project-Examples/Customer/Miscellaneous/README.md

-# Customer submitted other program examples (GS drives, Servo, etc.)//
+# Customer submitted other program examples (GS drives, Servo, etc.)

 Purpose:
 Allow users/customers to submit their programming and application examples.